-St. Cloud Technical and Community College's Water Environment Technologies (WETT) program provides you with the skills you need to land a great job in this rapidly growing industry.
+Saint Paul College's Water Utility Treatment Technology (WUTT) program provides you with the skills you need to land a great job in this rapidly growing industry.
+Complete nine modules (8 weeks each) to be eligible for the MN Water and Wastewater Operator Certification.
 There are many benefits to this program: